VincentHardouin/ING4-DevOps-Project/README.md

 ### Craftmanship

-As possible, in this small app we used [software craftmanship](https://blog.octo.com/software-craftsmanship-une-culture-a-transmettre/) culture for develop our application.
+In this small app we used [software craftmanship](https://blog.octo.com/software-craftsmanship-une-culture-a-transmettre/) culture for develop our application.

 ## Testing